stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 over the optimization process.
 It will be possible to specify join algorithms, to suggest a preferred join order or a preferred sort key.
-This mechanism could be used when the user believes the automatically selected plan is sub-optimal or just wants to experiment with different ways of evaluation the query.
+This mechanism could be used when the user believes the automatically selected plan is sub-optimal or just wants to experiment with different ways of evaluating the query.

 ### New Memory Management